cloudflare/workers-sdk/.changeset/spotty-suns-learn.md

 "create-cloudflare": patch
 ---

-feature: Add an empty `wrangler.json` file to qwik and nuxt templates.
+feature: Add an empty `wrangler.toml` file to qwik and nuxt templates.